 - First, reflect on what this example of inter-organisational collaboration is trying to achieve, and give your collaboration garden a name that reflects this purpose.
 For example, the garden of child wellbeing in Leicester or the garden of an active older life in York.

-- Think about how the participants involved in the collaboration bring different skills, resources, and expertise together to nurture the garden.
-This is the watering, feeding and tending of the garden.
+- Finally, think about how the organisations involved in the collaboration bring different skills, resources, and expertise to nurture the garden.
+This is the watering, feeding, pruning and tending of the garden.
 Draw in these activities, and think about the different ways in which organisations and individuals nurture the collaboration.

 Try to be as creative as possible in drawing your garden, then take a photo of your picture and post it on our discussion forum.
 Add a comment on how drawing your garden has helped you think about the nurturing of this particular example of inter-organisational collaboration.
 Make sure you post your comments within the correct thread for this activity.
 You may also want to write about this at greater length in your learning journal.